 The birth control shot is safe and convenient.
 However, there are some disadvantages and side effects.

-This may be easy for some people and harder for others, but the shot only works if you get it on time.
 If you live far from a health center, or if you just have a really busy life and think you won’t stay on top of getting your follow-up shots, some other birth control methods might be a better fit for you.
 IUDs and implants are methods that you don’t need to think about once you get them put in.
-Take our quiz for help finding the birth control method that’s best for you.

 There can be negative side effects while you use the shot.

 Lots of people who use the shot stop getting their period altogether after about a year of using it.
-This, like all the side effects of the shot, goes away after you stop getting the shot.
+Like all the side effects of the shot, this goes away after you stop getting the shot.
 Your period should go back to normal within a few months after your last shot wears off.

 It may take up to 10 months after stopping the birth control shot to get pregnant.

 It only takes 15 weeks after your last shot for pregnancy protection to wear off.
 How soon you get pregnant after stopping the depo shot is different for everyone.
 For some people it can take up to 10 months for their ability to get pregnant to return to normal and for others it can happen much sooner.

 Your first period after stopping the depo provera shot can take several months to return.
 It can also take time for your period to go back to the way it was before you started using the shot.
 Everyone’s body is different, and reacts to going off the shot differently, so there’s no way to know when you will get your period back after your last depo shot.
 It’s possible to get pregnant before your period returns, so use another method of birth control if you don’t want to get pregnant after stopping the depo shot.